cfpb/design-system/docs/pages/elements.md

             <hr>
             <br>
             <p>
-            The following section allows interacting with the tag group API.
+            The following section allows interacting with the API.
             </p>
             <p>
             <label>